University of Cyprus

-The University of Cyprus (Greek: Πανεπιστήμιο Κύπρου, Turkish: Kıbrıs Üniversitesi) is a public research university established in Cyprus in 1989.
-It admitted its first students in 1992 and has approximately 7,000 students.
+The University of Cyprus (Greek: Πανεπιστήμιο Κύπρου) is a public research university established in Cyprus in 1989.
+It admitted its first students in 1992.
+It has approximately 7,000 students.

 History

 The University of Cyprus was established in 1989 and admitted its first students in 1992.

 Admission for the majority of undergraduate students is by entrance examinations organised by the Ministry of Education and Culture of the Republic of Cyprus.
 A number of places are reserved for students with special needs or circumstances.

 When the University of Cyprus opened, the incoming class consisted of 486 undergraduate students.
 During the academic year 2010–2011, 4691 undergraduate students attended courses offered by the 21 departments.
 At the same time, there were 1549 postgraduate students.